ibm-cloud-docs/databases-for-mysql/getting-started.md

 ```
 {: pre}

-The command prompts for the admin password and then runs the `psql` command line client to connect to the database.
+The command prompts for the admin password and then runs the `mysql` command line client to connect to the database.
 If you have not installed the cloud databases plug-in, review the [Connecting with mysql documentation here](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-mysql) for more detailed connection information.

 ## Connecting with MySQL Workbench